rafiudd/hacktoberfest19/README.md

 # Hacktoberfest2019
 Happy Hacktober! :octocat: This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR and takes you a step closer to earning your Hacktoberfest T-shirt 👕.

 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
-Just append your favorite git command and its short description in our
+Just append your name and jobs on our
-###### <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json" target="blank">https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/json-files/git-commands.json</a>
+###### <a href="https://github.com/rafiudd/hacktoberfest19/blob/master/contributor.md" target="blank">https://github.com/rafiudd/hacktoberfest19/blob/master/contributor.md</a>
 and that counts as your first PR.
-#### CAUTION: The description must be under 60 words at max.

-Also, add your github username in the <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/blob/master/beginner/contributers_list.md" target="blank">contributors_list.md</a>

 🎯 In case you are an intermediate or advanced level programmer or developer, we have got you covered too!!
-Step to our <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019/tree/master/Intermediate" target="blank"> intermediate folder</a> and make contributions as per as your interests.
+Step to our <a href="https://github.com/rafiudd/hacktoberfest19/tree/master/Resources" target="blank"> Resources folder</a> and make contributions as per as your interests.

 #### 💻 Also, our website is open to contributions from both frontend and designer fellows who want to help us in making it bigger and better.
-### Check our Website: <a href="https://hacktoberfest.netlify.com/" target="blank"> https://hacktoberfest.netlify.com/ </a>
+### Check our Website: <a href="https://rafiudd.github.io/hacktoberfest19/" target="blank"> https://rafiudd.github.io/hacktoberfest19/ </a>

 # Hacktoberfest2019
 #### Read Here or Refer to <a href="https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide" target="blank">  https://www.digitalocean.com/community/tutorials/how-to-use-git-a-reference-guide </a> for more.